ImCowboySibs/avd-root/README.md

 ## Persistence:

 This is a system root, meaning we are modifying the `/system` parition.
 This requires using the `-writable-system` flag, even after changes have been made.
 Not using this flag will load the default system image.
+The `-selinux disabled` flag is also required, not using it will cause a bootloop.

 If the `su` daemon is not being started on boot, you can always start it manually with `su --daemon &`.